 Myth 3: Slippage can be avoided entirely

-Slippage is the difference between the price you expect when placing a trade and the price at which you actually get filled.
-It usually happens in fast-moving or low-liquidity markets.
+Slippage is the gap between the price you expected and the price you actually received when the order was filled.
+It usually appears when markets move quickly or liquidity is thin.

 No. Slippage can be negative, costing you money upfront, but it can also be positive, giving you a better entry or exit than expected.